- Mr Griffiths

 "It’s through mistakes that you actually can grow.
 You have to get bad in order to get good."

-Students begin studying Creative iMedia in KS4; however, many aspects are also present throughout the KS3 Computing curriculum.
+Students begin studying Creative iMedia in KS4, however many aspects are present throughout the KS3 Computing curriculum.
 The course is delivered through four units, two mandatory and two optional.
 The units we cover reinforce concepts and skills that students will pick up through Years 7-9, such as manipulating digital graphics and website design.

 We begin the course with the first mandatory unit which covers pre-production techniques such as planning and designing digital media, this lays the foundations that are then used throughout the further three units covered.
 Students must be comfortable reading and working from a client brief as the coursework units are set in this way; they have to work independently to create a solution to the problem that they are given.

-Students have five hours of Creative iMedia a fortnight at Hartford Church of England High School; each lesson begins with a knowledge retrieval task in order to build up confidence and to retain information.
+Students have five hours of Creative iMedia a fortnight at Hartford C of E High School; each lesson begins with a knowledge retrieval task in order to build up confidence and to retain information.
 During units, it is common that these retrieval tasks may be skill based.
-The course is computer-based, which means that all work is available on a class Google Classroom and students have the resources available to them both in school and at home.
-Some of the IT that is used for the course is specialist software and therefore requires the use of specialist PCs.
+The course is computer based, which means that all work is available on a class Google Classroom and students have the resources available to themselves both in school and from home.
+Some of the IT that is used for the course is specialist software and therefore requires the use of specialist PC’s.

 Progress is measured through practice tasks that link in with the coursework units, three of the units covered are assessed via independent set assignments and these are completed over 10 hours of lesson time.
-Everything we cover up to that point is designed to allow students to go through the process of researching a brief, designing a solution, implementing their design and then analysing their success.
-The fourth unit is covered through a 1 hour 15 minute exam at the end of Year 10 that can be resat in Year 11.
-Students are given verbal and written feedback and are expected to respond to this feedback and make amendments to work as necessary.
+Everything we cover up to that is designed to allow students to go through the process of researching a brief, designing a solution, implementing their design and then analysing their success.
+The fourth unit is covered through a 1 hour 15 minute exam at the end of Year 10 (that can be resat in Year 11).
+Pupils are given verbal and written feedback and are expected to respond to this feedback and make amendments to work as necessary.